CannonWest/CannonAI/README.md

 # OpenAI Chat Application

 A desktop application for interacting with OpenAI's language models with advanced conversation management, including conversation branches, retry functionality, and persistent storage.
+Entirely written by Claude 3.7 Sonnet

 ## Features